outofcoffee/imposter/README.md

      java -jar distro/build/libs/imposter.jar \
             -Dcom.gatehill.imposter.plugin=com.gatehill.imposter.plugin.rest.RestPluginImpl \
-            -Dcom.gatehill.imposter.configDir=./plugin/rest/src/test/resources/config
+            -Dcom.gatehill.imposter.configDir=./plugin/rest/src/test/resources/config \
+            -Dcom.gatehill.imposter.listenPort=8080

 This starts a mock server using the simple REST plugin.
 Responses are served in line with the configuration files inside the `config` folder.
-You can hit the URL [http://localhost:8443/example](http://localhost:8443/example) to see the mock response.
+With the example above, you can hit the URL [http://localhost:8080/example](http://localhost:8443/example) to see the mock response.

 # Plugins